sourcegraph/scip-java/docs/manual-configuration.md

   classpath have sibling `.pom` files.
 In some build tools like Gradle, the POM files are not siblings to the jars on the classpath so the `javacopts.txt` format cannot be used.
-- `dependencies.txt`: a tab-separated values files where the columns are: group ID, artifact ID, version and jar path.
+- `dependencies.txt`: a tab-separated values file where the columns are: group ID, artifact ID, version and jar path.
 For example,
   ```sh
   $ cat $TARGETROOT/dependencies.txt